rbernardino/InfraClient/README.md

-# Infrastructure As Code with Microsoft Azure
+# Infrastructure as a Service with Microsoft Azure
-Repository for the management tier of this POC project.
+A proof of concept (POC) for implementing a hybrid IT environment using Microsoft Azure'a IaaS.
+This repo simulates a jumpbox that is being used for management tasks.

 ## Other related repos
 [Domain Controller Tier](https://github.com/rbernardino/InfraDC)